Personal finances of professional American athletes: History

 As of 1911 the average salary for the about 500 players in Major League Baseball was slightly more than $2,000 a season ($ today).
 The star hitter Ty Cobb received $9,000 a season ($ today), and sold automobiles in the off season.
 While Cobb encouraged young men to play professionally, top pitcher Christy Mathewson—who had made more money as a player than Cobb—warned, "Keep out of baseball unless you are sure of being a star!"
 He stated that the average player did not make enough over a ten-year career to justify devoting those years to the sport.

 By 1941, Hank Greenberg was the highest-paid player in baseball, earning $55,000 a season ($ today).
 Stan Musial's $80,000 a season ($ today) was the highest in 1952, while young star Mickey Mantle earned $10,000 a season ($ today).
 Musial, like Cobb, supplemented his income; he owned a restaurant.

 Players' vulnerabilities

 Baseball outfielder Torii Hunter brought up another obstacle: "Once you get into the financial stuff, and it sounds like Japanese, guys are just like, 'I ain't going back.'
 They're lost."
-It has been often suggested that baseball players study finance in college so that they can understand basic finances and contracts.

 Players encourage each other to spend lavishly.
 Rod Strickland explained, "For rookies, it's like an unspoken initiation ...
 You're trying to get in good with the veterans, so you go beyond your means."
 Friends and strangers become part of their entourages.
 Retired basketball center Danny Schayes stated, "Guys go broke because they surround themselves with people who help them go broke".

 An additional problem is that players owe jock taxes in many different jurisdictions, and be a citizen of one country but a legal resident of another.